 - I used cream cheese frosting for the “grass” tinted with food coloring.
 You can opt for using chocolate, strawberry or vanilla frosting there’s no wrong flavor to use.
 You can also skip the coloring should you prefer.

-Other Easter Desserts to Try
+More Easter Desserts to Make

 - Coconut Layer Cake is delightful any time of year, but especially so when served as an Easter dessert.